government prepares decree to reduce IPI of 4 thousand products

 The decree signed by President Jair Bolsonaro, published on April 29, expanded the federal tax cut from 25% to 35% with the argument that it was necessary to stimulate the industry at a time of low growth.

-Now, the assessment in the Ministry of Economy is that a new text gives greater legal certainty for the cut of the federal tax.
+Now, the assessment at the Ministry of Economy is that a new text gives greater legal certainty for the cut of the federal tax.
 The new decree should be published next week.